heaji-lee/waracle-cat-app/README.md

 - Skeleton loaders for image fetching.
 - Dark mode toggle for better UX.
 - Implement pagination when fetching cats.
-- Making it more responsible on various screen sizes.
+- More responsive on various screen sizes.
+- Search page to search for a cat image based on parama.